NIA’s Border Control and Epidemic Prevention Measures for COVID-19

 3.Comply with the CECC’s policy and implement projects to solve problems:

 In response to the global spread of COVID-19 and the tightening of border control measures, the NIA has executed inspection projects for charter flights and cruises and formulated expedient measures, such as automatic visa extensions and special permission to postpone departure for legal visitors.
-When the nationwide epidemic alert was raised to level 3, the NIA began implementing measures for those legal visitors and residents who have visas that are about to expire, granting them exemptions from on-site application, as well as “Carefree Covid-19 Screening Program” for foreign nationals (including residents, visitors, overstayers, and undocumented migrant workers) , aiming at protecting their health and rights.
-Especially for those who have overstayed in Taiwan, the NIA has also implemented “Expanded Overstayers Voluntary Departure Program” and “Carefree Covid-19 Screening Program,” disseminating the latest epidemic prevention information via multiple channels and providing necessary assistance, to prevent overstayers from becoming an infection control breach.
+When the nationwide epidemic alert was raised to level 3, the NIA began implementing measures for those legal visitors and residents who have visas that are about to expire, granting them exemptions from on-site application, aiming at protecting their health and rights.
+Moreover, in order to ensure epidemic prevention measures are more comprehensive and complete, the NIA has also implemented “Expanded Overstayers Voluntary Departure Program”, “Carefree COVID-19 Screening Program” and “Carefree COVID-19 Vaccination Program” especially for those who have overstayed in Taiwan, disseminating the latest epidemic prevention information via multiple channels, providing necessary assistance and improving overall nationwide epidemic prevention capacity.

 4.Provide epidemic prevention information in multiple languages via different media outlets to comfort migrants：

-In order to help foreign nationals in Taiwan obtain correct and up-to-date information, the NIA has established an epidemic prevention section on its website and consistently updated relevant information.
-The NIA has also used the Foreigners in Taiwan Hotline (0800-024-111), providing a multi-language, toll-free and 24-hour consulting service.
+In order to help foreign nationals in Taiwan obtain correct and up-to-date information, the NIA has established an epidemic prevention section on its website and will consistently update relevant information.
+The NIA has also established the Foreigners in Taiwan Hotline (1990), providing a multi-language, toll-free and 24-hour consulting service.
 In addition, the NIA uses IFI Network to offer various web services in multiple languages, and uses communication APP to publish information.

-The NIA is committed to reconciling civil liberties and public health in the response to COVID-19.
-The NIA will also keep the public informed with the latest information on border control and related expedient measures.
+All epidemic prevention measures are timely reviewed and amended according to the CECC’s assessment of the COVID-19 situation.
 For detailed descriptions of each measure, please refer to information posted on “COVID-19 Epidemic News” section on this website.
 (Link as follows)

-As a result of the unity and cooperation of all NIA units, the concerted efforts made by its conscientious, hardworking and steadfast employees, as well as the faithful implementation of the goal of "establishing border defense lines and stopping the virus from abroad" have further facilitated the control of the epidemic in Taiwan.
+As a result of the unity and cooperation of all NIA units, the concerted efforts made by its conscientious, hardworking and steadfast employees, as well as the faithful implementation of the goal of "establishing border defense lines and stopping the virus from community infection," the NIA has further facilitated control/containment of the epidemic in Taiwan.
 The NIA will stay true to the motto of serving the people and protecting people's health, and comply with the CECC’s policy to adjust border control measures and prevent epidemics.